stfc/ansible-jupyter/README.md

 We need to force the HTTPS issuer to retry:
 - `kubectl get pods` and take note of the pod name with `autohttps`
 - Delete the auto HTTPS pod like so: `k delete pod/autohttps-f954bb4d9-p2hnd` with the unique suffix varying on your cluster
 - Wait 1 minute.
-The logs can be monitored with: `watch kubectl logs service/proxy-public -n jhub -c traefik`
+The logs can be monitored with: `watch kubectl logs service/proxy-public -n jupyterhub -c traefik`
 - Warnings about implicit names can be ignored.
 If successful there will be *no* error printed after a minute.
 - Go to `https://<domain>.com` and it should be encrypted.